Cray-HPE/docs-csm/operations/network/management_network/aruba/mlag.md

 switch(config-if)# end
 ```

-## Expected Results
+## Expected results

 1. Administrators can configure MCLAG
-2. Administrators can create an MCLAG interface
+1. Administrators can create an MCLAG interface
-3. Administrators can add ports to the MCLAG interface
+1. Administrators can add ports to the MCLAG interface
-4. The output of the `show` commands is correct
+1. The output of the `show` commands is correct

 [Back to Index](../README.md)